 Consider Him Who Has Control in the Chaos

-- His Control in the Chaos provides protection through David’s family line (His great-grandmother, Ruth the Moabite)
+- His Control in the Chaos grants protection through David’s family line (his great-grandmother, Ruth the Moabite).

-- His Control in the Chaos rescues from death one who will serve as priest
+- His Control in the Chaos provides the escape from death.

 How do we respond to Him Who Has Control in the Chaos?

 No one would deny there is chaos in this world.
-Sometimes it’s so very difficult to see Him Who Has Control in the Chaos.
-But like David, we must see Him through eyes of faith.
+And yes, sometimes it can be very difficult to see Him in the midst of it all.
+But like David, we must see Him Who Has Control in the Chaos through eyes of faith.

-- There is no doubt we will face chaos and warfare in this life.
+- His Control in the Chaos produces military strength for us.
+There is no doubt we will face chaos and warfare in this life.
 Let us by faith depend on His divinely powerful might to engage in the war.

-- When we place our faith in Jesus Christ, we are adopted as His sons, protected because we are His family.
+- His Control in the Chaos grants protection through His family line.
+When we place our faith in Jesus Christ, we are adopted as His sons, protected because we are His family.
 We can go through the chaos without fear because He is our Abba Father.

-- When life is out of control we can trust the safe place found in the Lion of the tribe of Judah.
+- His Control in the Chaos redirects us to the safe place of Judah.
+When life is out of control we can trust the safe place found in the Lion of the tribe of Judah.

 - “Judah, your brothers shall praise you;